desmarais-lab/NetworkInference/README.md

 NetworkInference: Inferring Latent Diffusion Networks
 ================
 Fridolin Linder
-2017-03-07
+2017-03-09

 ![](https://travis-ci.org/desmarais-lab/NetworkInference.svg)

 Introduction
 ------------

-This package provides an R implementation of the netinf algorithm created by Gomez Rodriguez, Leskovec, and Krause (2010).
+This package provides an R implementation of the netinf algorithm created by Gomez Rodriguez, Leskovec, and Krause (2010) (see [here](http://snap.stanford.edu/netinf/) for more information and the original C++ implementation).
 Given a set of events that spread between a set of nodes the algorithm infers the most likely stable diffusion network that is underlying the diffusion process.

 Installation
 ------------